 Covert and Overt Method - In a covert method, the observer or researcher keeps his purpose secret without letting anybody know that they are conducting the observation.
 On the other hand, an overt method is a method where everyone knows that the researcher is observing them.
 This includes attending a birthday party or wedding ceremony, wedding and using a video recorder or camera to record and capture what is happening around the party.

 Interview - This is one of the most renowned and confidential methods of qualitative data collection.
 It includes direct and face-to-face communication between two people.
 In this method, an interview questionnaire is designed by the researcher to gain information about the individual’s knowledge or perception surrounding a certain topic, issue, or situation.

 Target Group Discussion - Here, the interviewer may target a group of 8-10 people, the size of the sample is based on the requirement given by the researcher, and it may vary.
 Furthermore, each participant is given an equal opportunity to provide their feedback on how they considered a certain situation, with an opportunity to agree and disagree with each other’s opinion.

 The secondary data collection method is defined as the data gathered by others for a purpose other than the researcher’s ongoing project and has already encountered statistical analysis.
 The secondary data can be easily gathered from other sources and as such, there are no specific collection methods.
 The secondary data collection method can be both quantitative and qualitative.
 The qualitative data can be obtained through newspapers, diaries, interviews, transcripts, etc, whereas the quantitative data can be obtained through a survey, financial statements, and statistics.

-The researcher can in secondary data obtain data from both the internal and external sources of the organization.
+The researcher can in secondary data obtain data from both the internal and external sources of the organisation.
 The internal sources of collecting secondary data are:

-Customers details, like contacts detail, name, and age of the customer.
+Customer details, like contact details, name, and age of the customer.

 Report and feedback from a distributor, dealer, retailer, etc.